amcginlay/k8s-primer/content/012_containerize_app/_index.md

 curl http://localhost:8080
 ```

 As each Cloud9 environment is hosted on a regular EC2 instance, the response indicates the private DNS name of the underlying instance.
+Your output from `curl` will have a DNS name similar to the following, but with your Cloud9 instance's private IP as part of the DNS name.
 {{< output >}}
 ip-172-31-58-96.us-west-2.compute.internal
 {{< /output >}}

-Now we have tested the app works, head back the first terminal session and hit `ctrl+c` to stop the webserver.
+Now we have tested the app works, head back the first terminal session and hit `ctrl+c` to stop the `php` webserver.

 Containers exploit the use of [Linux namespaces](https://en.wikipedia.org/wiki/Linux_namespaces) so once the app is packaged as a containerized process its hostname will appear to become independent of the underlying host.
 It is this behaviour which gives rise to containers being perceived as lightweight virtual machines.